mlabs-haskell/DeNS/doc/Architecture.md

 ZoneSome.txt
 ```

-Every zone file will be split on smaller chunks of size `ORIGINAL_CHUNK_SIZE` (To be defined).
+Every zone file will be split into smaller chunks of size `ORIGINAL_CHUNK_SIZE` (to be defined).
 Then using the services of a bundler we will upload the chunks in bulk.

-Arweave has a limit of transactions per block but, they allow the use of
+Arweave has a limit of transactions per block, but they allow the use of
 `bundle` transactions that allows the inclusion of up to `2^256` transactions
 in every bundle.
 Although the cost of upload can increase (to be investigated), this
-allows to a query by only downloading a single chunk instead of waiting for the download of
+allows the resolution of a query by only downloading a single chunk instead of waiting
-an entire zone file.
+for the download of an entire zone file.
 Additionally, we believe that the increase cost won't be more than
-$100 usd and we expect it to be much less (to be investigated).
+$100 USD, and we expect it to be much less (to be investigated).

 The process of bundling will assign a unique transaction Id to the uploaded chunk
-This mean that at this point the reference inside a `DeNSValue` is
+This means that at this point the reference inside a `DeNSValue` is
-the assigned id of the chunk.
+the assigned Id of the chunk.

 This means that when someone tries to solve the ip of a domain, they
 need to find the right domain inside the original chunk.

 ### Update of a set of records and upload of new records

-After the initial upload, every owner of a domain is responsibly of the
+After the initial upload, every owner of a domain is responsible for the
-update of they own records.
+update of their own records.
 With the use of a bundler, we can recommend
 them to upload a single set of records in a single transaction.
 But
-they may choose to not to bundle and just upload a single transaction
+they may choose not to bundle and just upload a single transaction
 mixing records for other domains that they own.
 In such cases
 the local dns would only update the local records corresponding to
-the domain that is being updated in cardano.
-This shouldn't prevent
+the domain that is being updated in Cardano.
+This means that different domains
-the user to refer in further updates of other domains to use
-the same transaction id for multiple domains.
+registered in Cardano, can point to the same chunk of records.

-This model means that the initial actor/mantainer of the network
+This model means that the initial actor/maintainer of the network
 would be able to do updates in bulk with low cost and to
 discharge the update responsibility on a new owner in the future
 with ease.